India's Barren Island volcano active again

 Mudholkar said their team was about one nautical mile from the island.
 They did not land on it as it was considered too dangerous.

-The team took samples of sediments and water in the vicinity of the volcano and recovered coal-like black pyroclastic material, the NIO said in a statement.
+The team took samples of sediments and water in the vicinity of the volcano and recovered coal-like black pyroclastic material, the NIO said in the statement.

 These samples will help the NIO study volcanic activity in the region.